hashicorp/terraform-provider-google/website/docs/r/compute_instance_group.html.markdown

     group.

 * `instances` - (Optional) List of instances in the group.
-They should be given as self_link URLs.
+They should be given as either self_link or id.
 When adding instances they must all be in the same network and zone as the instance group.

 * `named_port` - (Optional) The named port configuration.
 See the section below